The Visitor Centre today is ... Tokyo DisneySea

 Mediterranean Harbour

-The first view you get is the Mediterranean Harbour lagoon, home to dining, shopping, and shows on the lagoon.
-Themed as an Italian-style city, it has Venice and Portofino vibes and is beautiful.
+The first view to greet you is that of the Mediterranean Harbour lagoon, home to dining, shopping, and shows.
+Themed as an Italian-style city, it has Venice and Portofino vibes and is utterly beautiful.

 For those of us lucky enough to have visited Italy, then the set design is a clever interpretation and intricately detailed.
 There are Venetian gondolas, balconies, columns and pasta restaurants.